hsk81/code2html/readme.md

 Executes the **code2html** web application; you should see an output like `running on http://0.0.0.0:5001/`.
 Point your browser to the address and play around with the demonstration.

+The *pre-converted* examples should just work, but for the *on-the-fly* examples to deliver anything you need to activate a [Celery](http://www.celeryproject.org/) worker by executing additionally the following command in a second terminal:

+    $ source bin/activate && celery worker --app=tasks

 After you're done with the demonstration hit **CTRL+C** to kill **code2html** and run `deactivate` to exit the virtual environment.